GodsKnight77/Little-Knight/README.md

 This is a little game I've been working on, and I decided I would give people the opportunity to play it as I work on it.
 It does require a password in order to unzip.

+Alpha 1.0.0 has very little functionality, so don't expect to be intertained by it for very long.

 \- God's Knight